fletchjp/Arduino-mLink/README.md

 Many of these examples make use of the [TaskManagerIO library](https://tcmenu.github.io/documentation/arduino-libraries//taskmanager-io/) to control the mLink device.
 This avoids the need to use delay() in the code.
 Examples using this library will have Task in the filename.

+I am going to take this a step at a time so that it is easy for those not familiar to get the idea.

+For each of the mLink devices there are pages on the [Hobby Components](https://hobbycomponents.com/) web site which explain how to connect up the I2C wiring.

+Please contact me in the case of difficulty.

 John Fletcher (john@bunbury28.plus.com}

 ## mLink_Button_Pad_Read_Task